Ehesp/redibox/README.md

 ## Upcoming Features / TODO
- - **Distributed Locks** using the [Redlock](http://redis.io/topics/distlock) algorithm to `acquire`, `release` and `renew` locks.
+ - **Distributed Locks** using the [Redlock](http://redis.io/topics/distlock) algorithm to `acquire`, `release` and `renew` locks. (base module already setup)
- - **Throttling**, limit something to X times per Y time period with one easy call, for example: api requests.
+ - **Throttling**, limit something to X times per Y time period with one easy call, for example: api requests. (base module already setup)
  - **Time Series** want pretty stats and graphs?
-This will generate hits and allow easy querying of data with timestamp based range filtering.
+This will generate hits and allow easy querying of data with timestamp based range filtering. (base module already setup)
- - **Indexes** - http://redis.io/topics/indexes wrappers to aid using redis as a secondary index.
+ - **Indexes** - http://redis.io/topics/indexes wrappers to aid using redis as a secondary index. (base module already setup)
  - Allow userland to load in their own modules via the module loader.